 How much should I pay?

 Ideally you shouldn't pay anything to unlock your iPhone, because your carrier should unlock it for you for free.
 But some carriers are still setting admin charges of up to £20.
-Third-party companies seem to charge between £10 and £25, and we wouldn't pay more than that.
+Third-party companies seem to charge between £10 and £25, and we wouldn't pay more.
 Shop around if anybody quotes you a higher price than that.

 How to tell if the unlock worked